willettjf/willettjf.github.io/index.md

 - Online Teaching
 - Inclusive Teaching

+## Awards and Honors

+**Bonnie and Douglas Wakefield Award - awarded December 2021**<br>
+The Department of Health Management and Informatics at the University of Missouri School of Medicine presents this award annually to a graduating master’s student who has displayed significant achievement and leadership outside the classroom. <a href="https://medicine.missouri.edu/news/hmi-graduates-31-december-commencement" target="_blank">Learn more</a>.

+## Professional Experience

+Justin served as Communication Manager at MU Health Care and the School of Medicine from 2018-2021.
+He helped lead MU Health Care’s COVID-19 communication efforts, including promotion of the health system’s COVID-19 vaccine program.
+Under Willett’s leadership, the health system’s evidence-based COVID-19 vaccine content garnered millions of pageviews and boosted total pageviews of muhealth.org owned content by nearly 1200% in 2021 (13 times higher than 2020).

 <!-- - **Computer Vision:** image recognition, image generation, video captioning
 - **Machine Learning:** meta-learning, incremental learning, transfer learning-->